pbaille/datac/README.md

 ## more concrete example

-Sometimes we want treat functions as values, but sometimes we want to treat them as their result value, here is two way to do it
+Sometimes we want treat functions as values, but sometimes we want to treat them as their result value, here is a way to do it

 ```clj
 (defn pv [f]